auth0/docs/articles/identity-labs/01-web-sign-in/exercise-02.md

 - The token structure: it consists of the header (information about the token), the payload (the token’s claims and user profile information), and the signature.
 - The claim `iss` is for the issuer of the token.
 It denotes who created and signed it.
 The value should match your Auth0 Domain value with an `https://` prefixed.
 - The claim `sub` is the subject of the token.
 It denotes to whom the token refers.
-In our case the value matches the ID of the Auth0 user.
+In our case, the value matches the ID of the Auth0 user.
 - The claim `aud` is the audience of the token.
 It denotes for which app the token is intended.
 In our case, this matches the Client ID of the application that made the authentication request.
 - The claim `iat` shows when the token was issued (seconds since Unix epoch) and can be used to determine the token’s age.
 - The claim `exp` shows when the token expires (seconds since Unix epoch).